 The classification of malignant lymphoma had been fraught with controversy during much of the 20th century, but consensus has been reached during the past two decades.
 A detailed discussion of the history of lymphoma classification is beyond the scope of this chapter and can be found elsewhere.1,1a

 ABC, activated B cell; ALCL, anaplastic large cell lymphoma; ALK, anaplastic lymphoma kinase; DLBCL, diffuse large B-cell lymphoma; EBV, Epstein-Barr virus; FISH, fluorescence in situ hybridization; GCB, germinal center B cell; IGH, immunoglobulin heavy chain; LP, lymphocyte predominant; MALT, mucosa-associated lymphoid tissue; NF-κB, nuclear factor-κB; NK, natural killer; PCR, polymerase chain reaction; PTCL, peripheral T-cell lymphoma; REAL, Revised European-American Lymphoma; WHO, World Health Organization; ZAP-70, zeta-associated protein of 70 kDa.

-From Thomas Hodgkin’s description in 1832 of what became known as Hodgkin disease2 to the first half of the 20th century, several types of lymphomas with distinctive morphologic and clinical features were described using a variety of terms, including lymphoma, lymphosarcoma, reticulum cell sarcoma, and giant follicular lymphoma.1,1a However, many of the terms were not used uniformly, resulting in significant misunderstanding, particularly between pathologists and clinicians. ...
+From Thomas Hodgkin’s description in 1832 of what became known as Hodgkin disease2 to the first half of the 20th century, several types of lymphomas with distinctive morphologic and clinical features were described using a variety of terms, including lymphoma, lymphosarcoma, reticulum cell sarcoma, and giant follicular lymphoma.1,1a However, many of the terms were not used uniformly, resulting in significant misunderstanding, particularly between pathologists ...